 When a VM instance is created the vCPUs are, by default, not assigned to a particular host CPU.
 Certain workloads require real-time or near real-time behavior viz., uninterrupted access to their cores.
 For such workloads, CPU pinning allows us to bind an instance’s vCPUs to particular host cores or SMT threads.
 To configure a flavor to use pinned vCPUs, we use a dedicated CPU policy.

-Openstack flavor set .xlarge –property hw:cpu_policy=dedicated
+OpenStack flavor set .xlarge –property hw:cpu_policy=dedicated

 While an instance with pinned CPUs cannot use CPUs of another pinned instance, this does not apply to unpinned instances; an unpinned instance can utilize the pinned CPUs of another instance.
 To prevent unpinned instances from disrupting pinned instances, the hosts with CPU pinning enabled are pooled in their own host aggregate and hosts with CPU pinning disabled are pooled in another non-overlapping host aggregate.